 35 years of sucking up to business (including New Labour) has delivered to this country one of the worst records on productivity in the developed world, one of the lowest levels of research and development in the developed world, one of the worst records on capital expenditure in the entire world, an appallingly bad trade deficit, and an appalling and dangerous current account deficit.
 We're a nation spending money we haven't got buying goods we didn't produce and we're not going to build a world-class economy carrying on like this.

 Being pro-business is not the same as sucking up to business.
 Just because Business says something doesn't mean it is true and doesn't mean it should go unchallenged.
 Saying yes to every demand from your children doesn't make you pro-your-children; on the contrary, sometimes you have to be firm to be truely pro-your-children in order that they are properly prepared for the sometimes difficult realities of the outside world.
-The same mentality should apply to the Labour Party's attitude to Business.
+The same mentality should apply to the Left's attitude to Business.
 This sucking up to business has delivered mediocrity and laziness from our business community.
 Sometimes you have to tell truth to power and being firm and honest about the failure of British business would be a very pro-business thing to do.